Sudeepam97/markdown_notes/python/python.md

   - Mutable: `list`, `dict`, `set`, most class instances.
 - Use `==` for value equality and `is` for object identity.
 - Use `is None` and `is not None` for `None` checks.
 - Python passes object references by assignment.
-Mutating a passed-in list changes the caller's list; rebinding the parameter does not.
+It does not strictly match the traditional "pass-by-value" or "pass-by-reference" model.
+- When you pass a variable to a function, Python passes a reference to the object, but passes that reference by value.
+The function gets a copy of the reference, not a copy of the object.
+- Whether changes are visible outside depends on mutability: mutating a passed mutable object (like a list) changes caller-visible state, while rebinding or operating on immutable values (like `int`) does not change the caller's object.

 ```python
 def add_item(xs):